biodash/biodash.github.io/content/codeclub/S02E06_ggplot2/index.md

 But before we do that, let's improve our plotting commands a little.

-First, we have a general `mapping()` argument, which includes a bunch of *specific* mappings from variables to aesthetics. *When it doesn't introduce ambiguity* we can drop the `mapping()` argument completely (together with its pesky extra pair of parentheses).
+First, we have a general `mapping()` argument, which includes a bunch of *specific* mappings from variables to aesthetics.
+While I think it's quite useful to be explicit that this is a mapping component, which connects columns with graphical objects, it turns out we can drop the `mapping =` syntax completely (and many people do).
+The very fact we have specific mappings inside `aes()` makes the `mapping =` redundant.
+(I've come to think of it as 'syntactic sugar').

 Second, we can actually pipe the dataset into the `ggplot()` command!
 We then set the mappings, and then choose our geom in a new layer.
 This is very common.
 Our new syntax looks like this: